sveltejs/kit/documentation/docs/25-build-and-deploy/50-adapter-static.md

 You'll also want to generate a fallback `404.html` page to replace the default 404 page shown by GitHub Pages.

-A config for GitHub Pages might look like the following:
+A config for GitHub Pages might look like the following.
+Please note: you will have to prevent GitHub's provided Jekyll from managing your site.
+If you are not using the following GitHub config page, then you must put `.nojekyll` file in your `static` folder.

 ```js
 // @errors: 2307 2322